rebroad/breezy-desktop/xfce4_ar_support_via_xorg_virtual_xr_connector.plan.md

 - Stopping AR restores the normal 2D mapping (physical XR monitor visible again, virtual XR connector disabled).
 - Add configuration options in Breezy’s UI to:
 - Select AR vs normal mode.
-- Choose how the virtual connector is positioned (via XFCE display tool) and how it maps into AR space.
+- Choose how the virtual connector is positioned (via display settings tools) and how it maps into AR space.

 ### 8. Build, test, and iterate